Italeri

-Italeri S.p.A. is an Italian manufacturer of plastic scale models of airplanes, military vehicles, helicopters, ships, trucks, and cars.
+Italeri S.p.A. is an Italian manufacturer and brand of plastic scale models of airplanes, military vehicles, helicopters, ships, trucks, and cars.
 The company was founded in 1962 by Giuliano Malservisi and Gian Pietro Parmeggiani to produce accurate scale model kits with attention to detail.

 History

 The company was founded in 1962 by Giuliano Malservisi and Gian Pietro Parmeggiani.
 Since childhood, they had loved airplanes and military vehicles, but were not satisfied enough with the scale models on the market available at those times.
 They began to produce models themselves, first as a hobby, and later turning it into a business.

 The first name of the company was "Italstamp" and the first scale model kit was released with the brand "Aliplast", a 1:72 model of the Italian fighter Fiat G.55.
 The company name changed to "Italaerei" and, ten years later, it was contracted into "Italeri", easier to use and to pronounce not only in Italian language.
-The logo consists of an airplane silhouetted over two red and green stripes.
+The logo consists of an airplane silhouetted over a red and a green stripe.

 The company, located close to Bologna, started to produce product lines characterized by a certain “uniqueness” on the subjects.
 In particular Italeri used to have a wide range of Italian subjects.
 During its lifetime Italeri has also acquired the Supermodel and Protar brands.

-Product range
+Product lines

 Italeri has a wide portfolio of scale models.
 It has designed famous Italian aircraft used by the Regia Aeronautica during the Second World War, from the small biplane fighter Fiat CR.42 Falco to Savoia-Marchetti SM.82 three-engine bomber.
 Italeri has also produced, in 1:72 scale, the Savoia-Marchetti SM.79, nicknamed "gobbo maledetto”, which translates as "the cursed hunchback".

 Italeri also put great attention to WWII Italian Army military vehicles such as AB armored cars series, the small L6 recon tank, and the rare (produced in few numbers) P-40 heavy tank.